zhullyb/monyhar/monyhar/chrome/README.md

 This directory contains the open source, application layer of Google Chrome.

-Unlike other parts of Chromium like //content, which provide framework intended to support multiple products, this directory contains code that is focused on building specific products with opinionated UX.
+Unlike other parts of Monyhar like //content, which provide framework intended to support multiple products, this directory contains code that is focused on building specific products with opinionated UX.